 I was an insatiable reader as a child, and that fact, combined with a vivid imagination, inspired me to write.
 I penned a few truly terrible “novellas” at age twelve, then put fiction aside for many years as I pursued my education.

 I grew up in Plainfield, New Jersey and spent my summers at the Jersey Shore, two settings that have found their way into my novels.
 In high school, my favorite authors were the unlikely combination of Victoria Holt and Sinclair Lewis.
 I loved Holt’s flair for gothic suspense and Lewis’s character studies as well as his exploration of social values, and both those authors influenced the writer I am today.

 My stories are often filled with twists and surprises and–I hope–they also tug at the emotions.
-Relationships — between men and women, parents and children, sisters and brothers – are always the primary focus of my books.
+They have always been hard to characterize—some are contemporary, some are historical, some are suspenseful, and there’s even a bit of time travel thrown into the mix with The Dream Daughter.
+What they do have in common is the focus on relationships — between men and women, parents and children, sisters and brothers, friends and enemies.
 I can’t think of anything more fascinating than the way people struggle with life’s trials and tribulations, both together and alone.

 I now live and write in North Carolina, the state which has become my true home and has also spawned many settings for my stories.
-I live with my significant other, John, a photographer, and my sweet Shetland Sheepdog, Cole.
-I have three grown stepdaughters, a couple of sons-in-law and four grandbabies.
+I live with my significant other, John, a photographer and film maker, and our sweet Shetland Sheepdog, Cole.
+I have three grown stepdaughters, a couple of sons-in-law and four grandkids.

 For me, the real joy of writing is having the opportunity to touch readers with my words.
 I hope that my stories move you in some way and give you hours of enjoyable reading.